Frequently asked questions

 In-browser messages are in-app messages sent to web browsers.
 To create an in-browser message, make sure to select Web Browser under the Send To field when creating your in-app message campaign or Canvas.

-Will an in-app message display if a device is offline?
+Does an in-app message display if a device is offline?

 It depends.
 Because in-app messages are delivered at session start, the device is able to download the payload prior to going offline, the in-app message can still be displayed while offline.
-If the payload is not downloaded, then the in-app message will not display.
+If the payload is not downloaded, then the in-app message does not display.

-If a user already has an in-app message payload on their device and the message expiration is changed, will the expiration be updated on their device?
+If a user already has an in-app message payload on their device and the message expiration is changed, does the expiration update on their device?

 When a user starts a session, Braze checks if changes have been made to any in-app messages that they are eligible for and updates them accordingly.
 So if the expiration has changed and they log a session, then the in-app message is sent to the device with the updated information.